-Representative Dealer Termination Cases
+Selected Dealer or Sales Representative Termination Cases

 - Representing a manufacturer of material handling equipment in action alleging wrongful termination of dealership under Minnesota Heavy and Utility Equipment Manufacturers and Dealers Act and Wisconsin Fair Dealership Law, Minnesota Supply Co. v.
 Mitsubishi Caterpillar Forklift America Inc., 822 F.Supp.2d 896 (D. Minn.
 2011) (granting motion to dismiss).

-- Representing a manufacturer of high pressure laminates in defending against claims of price discrimination and other violations of Massachusetts General Laws ch.
+- Representing a manufacturer of high pressure laminates against claims of price discrimination and other violations of Massachusetts General Laws ch.
 93A in connection with termination of a distributor, Prime Plywood & Panel, Inc. v.
 Formica Corp., No. 09-cv-30212 (D. Mass.).